 How we report on progress

 At Fullhurst we have very high expectations and aspirations for students in terms of the progress they make with their learning.
-In each of your son or daughter’s subjects, teachers will be assessing how well your child is doing and feeding back to them what they need to do to improve.
+In each of your child's subjects, teachers will be assessing how well your child is doing and feeding back to them what they need to do to improve.
 Teachers use this assessment data to monitor that students are ‘on track’ to reach their potential in each subject.

 Key Stage 3 assessment